KOCT: KAVE-TV, Carlsbad's local station

 On May 16, 1955, the Carlsbad Broadcasting Corporation, owner of Carlsbad radio station KAVE (1240 AM), (Note: This station was deleted in 1974 for failure to file a renewal application.
-The frequency is now occupied by KAMQ, which began broadcasting on June 25, 1979.) applied to the Federal Communications Commission for a construction permit to build a television station on channel 6 in Carlsbad.
+The frequency is now occupied by KAMQ, which began broadcasting on June 25, 1979.) applied to the Federal Communications Commission (FCC) for a construction permit to build a television station on channel 6 in Carlsbad.
 Carlsbad Broadcasting had been planning for three years to build a TV station and had purchased a site on "C" Mountain in 1950.
 The FCC granted the permit in June, though before the station was built, negotiations were concluded to sell KAVE radio and the television station permit to Voice of the Caverns, a company of the Battison family consisting of Nancy Hewitt and John Battison, so that Carlsbad Broadcasting Corporation president Val Lawrence could dedicate himself to managing KROD-TV in El Paso.
 The English-born John Battison, who first visited the U.S. while on leave from Canada as a fighter pilot with the Royal Air Force, had moved permanently to America in 1945 and worked in the television industry and as an author and professor on television topics.
 He also was a founding manager of CHCT-TV in Calgary.

 The Battisons built KAVE-TV and signed it on the air on August 24, 1956, as a CBS affiliate; Battison suffered a light electrical burn while starting the station up for the first time.
 Less than two years later, they sold KAVE radio and television to Ed Talbott, the chief engineer of KROD radio in El Paso and a minority stockholder in Voice of the Caverns.
 However, into the 1960s, KAVE remained unconnected to live network programming.
 When John Deme, a Connecticut radio station owner, purchased the KAVE stations from Talbott's widow in 1963, he promised a push to provide live programming to Carlsbad viewers, which then needed cable service to receive the Albuquerque stations.
 This materialized in May 1964 with FCC approval to build a microwave relay between Carlsbad and El Paso.